Clamentos/FabRISC/src/spec/Section2.typ

     [ISA modules],

     [This section is dedicated to provide an overview of the modular capabilities of the FabRISC ISA.
-The list of modules and implementation specific parameters will be presented shortly.],
+The list of modules and some implementation specific parameters will be presented shortly.],

     ///.
     subSection(

         [Module list],

         [Features and capabilities are packaged in modules which can be composed of instructions or other requirements such as registers, events, operating modes and more.
-There are no mandatory modules in this specification in order to maximize the flexibility, however, once a particular extension is chosen, the hardware must provide all the features and abstractions of said extension.
+There are no mandatory modules in this specification in order to maximize flexibility, however, once a particular extension is chosen, the hardware must provide all the features and abstractions of said extension.
 The requirements for each and every module will be extensively explained in the upcoming sections when required.
-The following is a simple table of all the existing modules:],
+The following is a simple table of all the existing base modules:],

         align(center, table(

-            columns: (10fr, 20fr, 70fr),
+            columns: (15fr, 20fr, 65fr),
             inset: 8pt,
             align: (x, y) => (right, left + horizon, left + horizon).at(x),
             stroke: 0.75pt,
+            fill: (_, y) => if(calc.rem(y, 2) == 0) { rgb("#eaeaea") },

             [#align(center, [*Index*])], [#align(center, [*Short name*])], [#align(center, [*Full name*])],